into-docker/clj-docker-client/README.md

 Auto generated code docs can be found [here](https://cljdoc.org/d/lispyclouds/clj-docker-client/CURRENT)

-This uses Docker's HTTP REST API to run.
-See the section **API version matrix** in https://docs.docker.com/develop/sdk/ to find the corresponding API version for the Docker daemon you're running.

-See the [page](https://docs.docker.com/develop/sdk/) about the docker REST API to learn more about the params to pass.

 ### Developing with Cognitect [REBL](http://rebl.cognitect.com/)
 Since this is fully data driven, using REBL is really beneficial as it allows us to _walk_ through the output from Docker, see potential errors and be more productive with instant visual feedback.